-• 70%: assignments

-• 30%: attendance and participation

-You are expected to come to class prepared, on time, and ready to discuss any pre-class readings and articles assigned for that class.

-Detailed Class Plan

-Each class will be taught by a faculty member in the Decision, Risk, and Operations division, based on their research and expertise in a specific industry.
+• 70%: assignments • 30%: attendance and participation You are expected to come to class prepared, on time, and ready to discuss any pre-class readings and articles assigned for that class.
+Detailed Class Plan Each class will be taught by a faculty member in the Decision, Risk, and Operations division, based on their research and expertise in a specific industry.
 To ensure continuity and to link the topics in each class to each other, Prof Daniel Guetta will act as the course leader, introducing each class and handling any logistics that arise.

-Classes will be as follows; order and exact content is subject to change.

-• Analytics at BCG Gamma

-BCG Gamma is the Boston Consulting Group's Analytics and AI powerhouse.
-The group boasts over 700 analytics practitioners who work together with other case groups at BCG to deliver value through analytics, in areas as diverse as customer personalization, marketing, infrastructure, operations, and risk management.
-The group grew organically within BCG over the past decade, and is now experiencing 50-100% year-on-year growth.

-In our first class, we will be visiting the BCG offices in Hudson Yards (or hearing from leaders on Zoom), and hear from senior BCG executives about the work they have done in this area.
-We will discuss the role of analytics in adding value, and how the use of these techniques has increased in recent years.

-• Blockchain and Cryptocurrencies: Fundamentals, Approaches, and Future Outlook

-Prof Ciamac Moallemi

-The development of cryptocurrencies has garnered much attention as one of the most surprising fintech innovations in recent years.
+Classes will be as follows; order and exact content is subject to change. • Analytics at McKinsey and Quantum Black • Blockchain and Cryptocurrencies: Fundamentals, Approaches, and Future Outlook Prof Ciamac Moallemi The development of cryptocurrencies has garnered much attention as one of the most surprising fintech innovations in recent years.
 In this session, we will employ analytics to study these systems.
 We will begin by describing the enabling underlying technologies: decentralized blockchains and distributed ledgers.
 Building on this, we will analyze the basic economics of these systems and leverage simulation analytics to understand security and operational characteristics.
-We will conclude by considering the implications of our analysis for the long term success of decentralized blockchains.

-• Analytics in Healthcare: When Regression Isn't Enough

-Prof Carri Chan

-There is great promise surrounding the use of Machine Learning in healthcare.
+We will conclude by considering the implications of our analysis for the long term success of decentralized blockchains. • Analytics in Healthcare: When Regression Isn't Enough Prof Carri Chan There is great promise surrounding the use of Machine Learning in healthcare.
 We will introduce tools to evaluate the potential benefits of utilizing predictive analytics with a particular emphasis on healthcare delivery at hospitals.
-We will also discuss how to address challenges introduced by the need to provide guidance on how to go from predictive analytics to prescriptive analytics when randomized control trials are not always possible.

-• Text Analytics in Finance: Signal from Chaos

-Prof Paul Glasserman

-Text analysis is increasingly used to extract predictive information from news, social media, corporate and legal documents.
+We will also discuss how to address challenges introduced by the need to provide guidance on how to go from predictive analytics to prescriptive analytics when randomized control trials are not always possible. • Text Analytics in Finance: Signal from Chaos Prof Paul Glasserman Text analysis is increasingly used to extract predictive information from news, social media, corporate and legal documents.
 In this session, we will introduce two of the most widely used tools from natural language processing, sentiment analysis and topic modeling.
-We will discuss the main techniques used and highlight companies developing or applying these methods, with particular emphasis on using text analysis to forecast financial market returns.

-Ride hailing is an industry based on information technology and data.
+We will discuss the main techniques used and highlight companies developing or applying these methods, with particular emphasis on using text analysis to forecast financial market returns. • Digital Marketplaces and Ride Hailing: An Industry Based on Data Prof Daniel Guetta Ride hailing is an industry based on information technology and data.
 Mobile computing devices in the hands of every rider and driver - with broadband connectivity, graphical interfaces, GPS tracking and high-resolution mapping - have created an unprecedented capability to instrument and automate transportation.
 This has led to the creation of novel market-places for transportation that have fundamentally changed urban transportation throughout the world.
 In this session, we look at the role of analytics in enabling this innovation.
-Specifically, we will examine a fundamental spatial-temporal model of ride hailing service and how it is used to support product, strategic and operational decision making in the industry.

-• The Rise of Recommendation Engines: the Promise and Challenges Prof Assaf Zeevi

-Recommendation engines (or recommender systems as they are often referred to) are one of the most successful and widely used applications of machine learning technologies in business.
+Specifically, we will examine a fundamental spatial-temporal model of ride hailing service and how it is used to support product, strategic and operational decision making in the industry. • The Rise of Recommendation Engines: the Promise and Challenges Prof Assaf Zeevi Recommendation engines (or recommender systems as they are often referred to) are one of the most successful and widely used applications of machine learning technologies in business.
 They are central to many areas, in particular in the burgeoning tech sector, including social networks, search engines, online retail, music and video streaming platforms, and content dissemination, to name but a few.
 In this session we will introduce the basic premise for recommendation engines, key working principles and relevant concepts, as well as some of the methods that pertain to their operation.
 We will illustrate these on several use cases, and discuss key challenges that present in these contexts.